Russian activists detained at protest for free assembly

 For several years, a movement called Strategy 31 has called protests on the last day of every month that has 31 days to draw attention to what opponents of President Vladimir Putin say is Kremlin suppression of the right to free assembly.

-Freedom of assembly is guaranteed in Article 31 of Russia’s constitution, but activists say the government restricts that right by requiring organizers to get official permission, which is frequently denied.
+Freedom of assembly is guaranteed in Article 31 of Russia’s constitution, but activists say the government restricts that right by requiring organisers to get official permission, which is frequently denied.

 The Strategy 31 protests are separate from the opposition protests that followed Putin’s party’s win in December 2011 parliamentary elections which critics said was marred by fraud and which brought tens of thousands of people into the streets.